 # print a friendly greeting print("Hello world")

-You’ll see this technique used a lot in the code examples in this book, and I encourage you to use it for your own code as well.
-There are other ways to use comments which work with Python’s built-in help system – take a look at the chapter on modules and testing in Advanced Python for Biologists.
+You'll see this technique used a lot in the code examples on this website, and I encourage you to use it for your own code as well.

 Error messages and debugging

-It may seem depressing early in the book to be talking about errors!
-However, it’s worth pointing out at this early stage that computer programs almost never work correctly the first time.
+It may seem depressing to be talking about errors so soon!
+However, it's worth pointing out at this early stage that computer programs almost never work correctly the first time.
 Programming languages are not like natural languages – they have a very strict set of rules, and if you break any of them, the computer will not attempt to guess what you intended, but instead will stop running and present you with an error message.
-You’re going to be seeing a lot of these error messages in your programming career, so let’s get used to them as soon as possible.
+You're going to be seeing a lot of these error messages in your programming career, so let's get used to them as soon as possible.

 Here's one possible error we can make when printing a line of output – we can forget to include the quotes:

-This is easily done, so let’s take a look at the output we’ll get if we try to run the above code7 :
+This is easily done, so let's take a look at the output we'll get if we try to run the above code:

-error.py (line 1) and that the error occurs on the first line of the file (line 2).
-Python’s best guess at the location of the error is just before the close parentheses (line 3).
-Depending on the type of error, this can be wrong by quite a bit, so don’t rely on it too much!
+Looking at the output, we see that the error occurs on the first line of the file❶.
+Python's best guess at the location of the error is just before the close parentheses❷.
+Depending on the type of error, this can be wrong by quite a bit, so don't rely on it too much!

 The type of error is a

-SyntaxError (line 5), which means that Python can’t understand the code – it breaks the rules in some way (in this case, the rule that strings must be surrounded by quotation marks).
-We’ll see different types of errors later in this book.
-For a discussion of how these errors are actually generated, and how we can deal with them, see the chapter on exceptions in Advanced Python for Biologists.
+SyntaxError❸, which mean that Python can't understand the code – it breaks the rules in some way (in this case, the rule that strings must be surrounded by quotation marks).
+We'll see different types of errors later.

 What happens if we miss-spell the name of the function?: